VladBezpalko/cardpay-coding-excercise/README.md

 You should have `ansible` installed on the local machine.
-Ansible Vault is used to encrypt default credentials (stored in `secrets.yml`), so you must know the Vault password by which they were encrypted in order to run playbook.
+Ansible Vault is used to encrypt default credentials (stored in `secrets.yml`), so to run playbook you must know the Vault password by which they were encrypted.
-Non secret variables stored in `vars.yml`.

 Defined `playbook.yml` very primitive and built just to get things done, so don't judge :)